 · Details of any physical evidence available

-· The location of the child and directions to get there
+· The location of the child

 What happens when I report child abuse?

-For mandated reporter training please contact Kimberly Kalloo Violante at (909) 420-6428
+To schedule a Mandated Reporter Training: Please contact Kimberly Kalloo Violante at (909) 420-6428